Corey Seager Player Props: Rangers vs. Yankees

-The Texas Rangers, including Corey Seager and his .756 slugging percentage over his past 10 games, battle starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Corey Seager (.762 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the White Sox.
+In his last game he had a one-hit showing (1-for-4) against the Yankees.

 Corey Seager Game Info & Props vs. the Yankees